rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 ## Minimum EKS Permissions

-Documented here is a minimum set of permissions necessary to use all functionality of the EKS driver in Rancher.
-Additional permissions are required for Rancher to provision the `Service Role` and `VPC` resources.
-Optionally these resources can be created **before** the cluster creation and will be selectable when defining the cluster configuration.
+These are the minimum set of permissions necessary to access the full functionality of Rancher's EKS driver.
+You'll need additional permissions for Rancher to provision the `Service Role` and `VPC` resources.
+If you create these resources **before** you create the cluster, they'll be available when you configure the cluster.

 Resource | Description
 ---------|------------
-Service Role | The service role provides Kubernetes the permissions it requires to manage resources on your behalf.
+Service Role | Provides permissions that allow Kubernetes to manage resources on your behalf.
 Rancher can create the service role with the following [Service Role Permissions](#service-role-permissions).
 VPC | Provides isolated network resources utilised by EKS and worker nodes.
 Rancher can create the VPC resources with the following [VPC Permissions](#vpc-permissions).